 Supporting you in the completion of property registration

 Depending on the individual requirements of your property, our new build conveyancing services cover all work required to complete the purchase process effectively.
-Our experienced new build conveyancing solicitors can provide advice, guidance and expertise to ensure all checks are carried out and everything meets legal and regulatory standards.
+Our experienced new build solicitors can provide advice, guidance and expertise to ensure all checks are carried out and everything meets legal and regulatory standards.

 How long does conveyancing take on a new build?